 3. Using Anti-Itch Spray or Cream

 Hydrocortisone, a corticosteroid, plays a pivotal role in soothing the body's immune response, specifically in response to allergens — leading to reduced itching and swelling.
-Therefore, anti-itch formulations typically come in the form of hydrocortisone sprays and creams
+Therefore, anti-itch formulations typically come in the form of hydrocortisone sprays and creams.

 Specialized topical treatments for pets can offer relief from itchy skin and lessen a pet’s excessive scratching.

 Note: As previously mentioned, a comprehensive examination and diagnosis by a veterinarian are essential when dealing with cat or dog fall allergies — because if there is any underlying (or concurrent) infection in a dog’s or cat's skin, hydrocortisone may potentially worsen the condition.
+Furthermore, pet parents are advised to steer clear of using sprays and creams intended for human use, as these remedies can be toxic when applied to your dog or cat's skin.

 4. Giving Your Pet a Bath